Balcombe – St Mary

 A small church, probably of C13 origin, with a C15 tower.
 Following enlargement and in large measure rebuilding in 1847 and 1872, the old church is now the south aisle.

 Two C19 extensions have obscured the original ground plan of the church and the use of the various parts.
-The oldest parts are the long and narrow former nave and the chancel, which were originally aisleless and are probably C13, though both were entirely refaced in the C19 in the same local stone as the original church.
+The oldest parts are the long and narrow former nave and the chancel, which were originally aisleless and are probably C13, though both were entirely refaced in the C19 in the same local stone as previously.
 Horsfield noted lancets in the south nave (I p260) and the broad internal splays of a single-light traceried C19 window, which may be original in form at least, would suggest a date relatively late in the century.
-The C19 east window has tracery like the C14 one at Ardingly, but as it was blocked in the early C19 (ibid) and Nibbs (c1851) shows it already restored, its original form cannot be ascertained.
+The C19 east window has tracery like the C14 one at Ardingly, but as it was blocked in the early C19 (ibid) and Nibbs (c1851) shows it already restored, it cannot be ascertained whether this represents the original form.
 C15 alterations included a three-light south nave window with a depressed head, which has been accurately renewed, and the tower, which is almost as broad as the nave and has a shingled broach spire.
 Its uncusped lights and long two-light square-headed west window show it is late C15, as does the tower arch of two continuous chamfered orders.
 Though much renewed, the tower is little changed in appearance from the Sharpe Collection drawing (1805).
-This also shows a large two-storey south porch of uncertain date with a half-hipped roof, which has been replaced by a stone one..
+This also shows a large two-storey south porch of uncertain date with a half-hipped roof, which has been replaced by a stone one.

 No obvious trace of repairs in 1948-50 by H M Pett (ICBS) can be seen.

 Font: Octagonal bowl with a quatrefoil on each side, installed in 1847.

 1. (South west nave window near the font).
 C17 Flemish panel of the Crucifixion.